Skip to content

 Entry requirements

-Level 3 qualification or above in subject specialism.
+Level 3 qualification or above in subject area the student wishes to teach.

-GCSE English and Mathematics at Grade C/4 and above or Level 2 Functional Skills in English and Maths.
+GCSE English and Mathematics at Grade C/4 and above or Level 2 Functional Skills in English and Maths are also required.

 T Levels may be used to meet the entry tariff requirements for this course.
 Find out more about T levels as UCAS tariff points here.